NoroffFEU/development-platforms/google-platforms-case-study.md

 These reports could be used by developers to get insight into users behavior on a website, to further improve the user experience.

 GA4 could be very complex and hard to learn, which makes one might question the value vs the reward of taking the time to learn it as a developer.
 Specially when there is much simpler tools out there for mapping user behavior.
+With that said, a lot of clients probably wants GA4 on their website.

 ### Credits